Rexturnull/NYCU-Wireless_Multimedia_Network/Chapter/Differentiated Service.md

       - At some heavily congested hot spots, additional traffic policing may be applied or the traffic may be shaped at some points to ensure arrival pattern

 ---

 #  Assured Forwarding
 1. Basic idea behind AF came from the **RED(Randy Early Drop) with In and Out (RIO) scheme**
 2. What’s RIO?
    - **A service profile specifies the expected capacity for the user**
-   - Boundary nodes monitor the traffic flows and **tag the packets(Not DSCP)** as being in or out of their profiles
+   - Boundary nodes monitor the traffic flows and **tag the packets(Not DSCP,but Priority)** as being in or out of their profiles
    - During congestion the packets tagged as out will be dropped first
    - The service provider should provide their networks to meet the expected capacities for all in-profile packets and allow out-of-profile packets only when excessive bandwidth is available